François Louis, Prince of Conti: Marriage

 He served in the French army, but he never managed to achieve a rank higher than lieutenant-general.
 In 1689, he accompanied his intimate friend, François Henri de Montmorency, duc de Luxembourg, to the Netherlands, and shared in the French victories at Fleurus, Steinkirk, and Neerwinden.
 On the death of his cousin, Jean Louis d'Orléans, Duke of Longueville (1646–1694), and in accordance to his will, Conti claimed the principality of Neuchâtel against Marie d'Orleans-Longueville, Duchess de Nemours (1625–1707), a sister of the Duke.

 He failed to obtain military assistance from the Swiss, and by the King's command, yielded the disputed territory to Marie d'Orleans, although the courts of law had decided in his favour.
 In 1697, King Louis XIV offered him the Polish crown, and by means of bribes, the Abbé de Polignac secured his election.
 On 27 June 1697, he was formally proclaimed as the King of Poland by Cardinal Radziejowski.

 Conti started rather unwillingly for his new kingdom, probably, as the Duke of Saint-Simon remarks, owing to his affection for Louise-Françoise de Bourbon.
 He departed on the Railleuse, under Captain Jean Bart, on 6 September 1697.

 When he reached Danzig, he found his rival Augustus II, Elector of Saxony, already in possession of the Polish crown.
 Conti returned to France, where he was graciously received by King Louis XIV, although Saint-Simon says the King was vexed to see him again.
 But the misfortunes of the French armies, during the earlier years of the War of the Spanish Succession, compelled the King to appoint Conti, whose military renown stood very high, to command the troops in Italy.

 On 4 February 1699, Conti purchased the Château d'Issy, a small French Baroque château on the outskirts of Paris, bought for the sum of 140,000 livres.
 The estate remained the property of the Princes of Conti until the Revolution of 1789, when it was confiscated as biens nationaux.

+Death

 The Prince of Conti fell ill and died on 22 February 1709 at the Hôtel de Conti (quai Conti), his death calling forth exceptional signs of mourning from all classes.
 He died from a combination of gout and syphilis.
 He was buried alongside his mother at his estate in L'Isle-Adam, Val-d'Oise, near Paris.

 He was succeeded as Prince de Conti by his eldest son, Louis Armand II de Bourbon (1696–1727).